HealthEquity (NASDAQ:HQY) Issues FY 2023 Earnings Guidance

-HealthEquity (NASDAQ:HQY – Get Rating) last released its quarterly earnings data on Tuesday, September 6th.
-The company reported $0.33 earnings per share for the quarter, meeting the consensus estimate of $0.33.
+HealthEquity (NASDAQ:HQY – Get Rating) last released its earnings results on Tuesday, September 6th.
+The company reported $0.33 EPS for the quarter, hitting the consensus estimate of $0.33.
 HealthEquity had a negative net margin of 7.82% and a positive return on equity of 2.86%.
-During the same period last year, the company posted $0.21 earnings per share.
-As a group, research analysts anticipate that HealthEquity will post 0.66 earnings per share for the current year.
+During the same period in the previous year, the company posted $0.21 earnings per share.
+Equities analysts forecast that HealthEquity will post 0.69 EPS for the current fiscal year.

 Wall Street Analysts Forecast Growth

-In other news, COO Edward Bloomberg sold 1,000 shares of HealthEquity stock in a transaction on Monday, August 1st.
-The stock was sold at an average price of $57.63, for a total value of $57,630.00.
-Following the completion of the transaction, the chief operating officer now directly owns 59,850 shares in the company, valued at $3,449,155.50.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-2.80% of the stock is owned by insiders.
+In other HealthEquity news, COO Edward Bloomberg sold 1,000 shares of the business’s stock in a transaction on Monday, August 1st.
+The shares were sold at an average price of $57.63, for a total value of $57,630.00.
+Following the transaction, the chief operating officer now owns 59,850 shares in the company, valued at approximately $3,449,155.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+2.80% of the stock is currently owned by company insiders.

 HealthEquity, Inc provides technology-enabled services platforms to consumers and employers in the United States.
 The company offers cloud-based platforms for individuals to make health saving and spending decisions, pay healthcare bills, compare treatment options and prices, receive personalized benefit and clinical information, earn wellness incentives, grow their savings, and make investment choices; and health savings accounts.